ScilifelabDataCentre/DbShare/dbshare/docs/overview.md

 #### Database creation

 Only users with an account in the DbShare site may create databases in it.
-A database may be created from scratch, and its tables, indexes, views and charts to be defined via the web interface.
+A database may be created from scratch, and its tables, indexes and views to be defined via the web interface.

 An existing SQLite3 file may be uploaded.
 The DbShare system will inspect the schema and data in it and and attempt to infer the